 Moving forward, my curriculum will include many reflective nature walks, leaf pressing, sewing, painting, cultivating table-manners, embroidery, arithmetic, reading in front of a fireplace, and other pleasant activities suitable for encouraging a quiet child that in no way has ever figured prominently in any novel premised on a governess.

 If Jane can do it, so can I, and indeed, like Jane, I’ll be spending the majority of my time performing low-key emotional labor for my physically and monetarily well-endowed, depressed landlord, and accidentally — for no-economically-motivated-reason-whatsoever — making him fall in love with me.

 Consider this as the equivalent of any governess advertisement of the 19th century, updated for the 21st century as a mashup of both a Tinder and an employee applicant profile.
-I, a gentle, qualified, modest, overworked, well turned-out, underpaid, sprightly, and increasingly anxious teacher am offering my services as a governess for any single, handsome, well-endowed dad with a nice fat piece of land (preferably close to some moors) and 1-2 unspoiled children.
-My only request (though I admit this may be paradoxical), no residual colonial skeletons in your closet (or weird hidden bedroom) please.
+I, a gentle, qualified, modest, overworked, well-turned-out, underpaid, sprightly, and increasingly anxious teacher am offering my services as a governess for any single, handsome, well-endowed dad with a nice fat piece of land (preferably close to some moors) and one or two unspoiled children.
+My only request (though, I admit this may be paradoxical): no residual colonial skeletons in your closet (or weird hidden bedroom) please.